Misao (video game): Plot

 During these events, Ayaka gets attacked in the faculty office by a demon and Sohta takes her to the nurse's office, where Aki questions him about Misao.
 He reveals that he was helping her with the bullying and giving her counseling before she went missing.
 Ayaka is in a distressed state, begging Aki to not leave her there, but Sohta assures Aki that he will protect her.
 Ayaka is later killed in a surprise attack by a demon in the nurse's office, with Sohta barely surviving.
 Sohta then gives Aki the last remaining body parts, the arms, stating that he found them while wandering the school.
 Outside the school, graves with the names of the dead students appear and start glowing when they die.
 Aki tries to perform the ritual, but it fails.
 She confronts Onigawara, and he says that one more person connected to Misao has to die in order for the ritual to succeed.

 Aki is given a choice to kill either Tohma or Sohta.
-If Aki kills Tohma, it leads to a bad ending where it is revealed in a flashback that Sohta killed Misao for her hands, as he has a psychotic addiction to them, and also killed Ayaka, who managed to open his desk only to find Misao's hands inside, leading him to enter and drag her to the nurse's office, and faking the demon attack.
+If Aki kills Tohma, it leads to a bad ending where it is revealed in a flashback that Misao had gone to Sohta for help after she had been raped, only for Sohta to then rape Misao himself before dismembering her for her hands, as he has a psychotic addiction to them.
+Additionally, he had also killed Ayaka, who managed to open his desk only to find Misao's hands inside, leading him to enter and drag her to the nurse's office, and faking the demon attack.
 After the school is brought back, Sohta quickly kills Aki to hide the truth and returns to his life.
 If the player kills Sohta instead, it leads to the true ending; it is still revealed that Sohta killed Misao and Ayaka, but it is also revealed that Tohma didn't know about the text messages being leaked by Saotome and Yoshino and that he was innocent throughout everything.
 The school is then restored, and everyone who died was forgotten and replaced with generic students, and Aki and Tohma go back to their daily lives, with Onigawara and Novella revealed to not actually be in the student council, replacing the real ones from the real world.